zitadel/zitadel/docs/docs/apis/actions/register-flow.md

 #### Parameters of post authentication action

 - `ctx`
-The first parameter contains the following fields:
+The first parameter contains the following fields
   - `accessToken` `string`
     The access token which will be returned to the user.
 This can be an opaque token or a JWT
   - `claimsJSON()` [`idTokenClaims`](../openidoauth/claims)